giancosta86/ulysses/README.md

 ![Main screen](screenshots/main.png)

-**Ulysses** is a web application - packaged as a standalone command - dedicated to the simplified generation of [OmniCourse](https://github.com/giancosta86/OmniCourse) descriptors.
+**Ulysses** is a web application - packaged as a standalone CLI script - dedicated to the simplified generation of [OmniCourse](https://github.com/giancosta86/OmniCourse) _work descriptors_.

-More precisely, the user can input lines using _a compact format_ - one line per work - and the app will try to fetch the missing information from the supported official websites: in other words, Ulysses can be thought of as a sophisticated descendant of the [OmniCourse-Agent](https://github.com/giancosta86/OmniCourse-Agent) browser plugin.
+More precisely, the user can input lines using _a compact format_ - **one line per work** - and the app will try to fetch the missing information from the supported official websites.

 > Ulysses becomes essential as one completes more and more courses and books while keeping track of them with OmniCourse.